Death of Rebecca Zahau: Max's death

-Zahau’s death
+Zahau's death

 On July 12, 2011, Zahau dropped off Xena at the airport for her flight back to Missouri, and then picked up Jonah Shacknai's brother, Adam, who had just arrived on a flight from Memphis, Tennessee.
 Zahau, Jonah, and Adam ate dinner with a friend named Howard that evening.
-Zahau and Adam returned to the Spreckels Mansion, while Jonah reportedly kept a vigil at Max's bedside with the child's mother, Dina Romano; he would leave the hospital to recuperate at a nearby Ronald McDonald House.
-There were reports of loud music coming from the Spreckels Mansion later that night.
+Zahau and Adam returned to the home, while Jonah reportedly kept a vigil at Max's bedside with the child's mother, Dina Romano; he would leave the hospital to recuperate at a nearby Ronald McDonald House.
+There were reports of loud music coming from the beach house later that night.

-On the morning of July 13, at roughly 6:45 AM, Adam stated that he found Zahau's nude body hanging from a balcony, with her wrists and ankles bound and her hands behind her back.
-He called 9-1-1 at 6:48 AM, then sent a text message to his brother to inform him of the news.
+On the morning of July 13, at roughly 6:45 a.m., Adam stated that he found Zahau's nude body hanging from a balcony, with her wrists and ankles bound and her hands behind her back.
+He called 9-1-1 at 6:48 a.m., then sent a text message to his brother to inform him of the news.
 He cut down Zahau's body before the police arrived.
 Medics attempted to revive her, but pronounced her dead at the scene.
 Police initiated forensic and toxicology testing on her body as part of an autopsy to determine the cause of death.
 Speculations of foul play began early on in the case; however, investigators were unable to find any other DNA at the scene besides Zahau's.
 On September 2, the San Diego County Sheriff's Department formally announced their finding that Zahau's death was a suicide.